cyber-raider/Cyber-Raider-2019/README.md

 1. Nothing illegal
 2. Stay inside the battle space (10.0.0.0/24 and any related IP's found)
 3. Do not interfere with other students connecting to the battle space
-4. If you have questions about any of the above, ask your mentor (or room monitor)
+4. If you have questions about any of the above, ask!
 5. Have fun!

 ### Getting started

-1. Get your battle space IP address from one of your room's mentors.
+1. Your battle-space IP address is `3.136.124.147`
-2. Launch *MobaXterm*
-3. Start a *Ubuntu WSL* terminal
+2. Launch *MobaXterm* and start a *Ubuntu WSL* terminal
-4. Type `cd ~` then `Enter` to Change Directory (cd) into your home directory (`/home/username` which can be shortened to `~`), check what files are currently there with `ls`
-5. Download the SSH private key [Airman Joe's SSH key](airmanjoe.key) with the following command
+3. Download the SSH private key [Airman Joe's SSH key](airmanjoe.key) with the following command
    ```
    wget https://raw.githubusercontent.com/cyber-raider/Cyber-Raider-2019/master/airmanjoe.key
    ```
-   Confirm you have downloaded the file by running `ls` again.
-You should see a new file in your home directory!
+   Confirm you have downloaded the file by running `ls` to list all files in your current directory.
 6. SSH keys wont be trusted if they dont have the correct permissions.
 Change yours with `chmod 600 airmanjoe.key`
 7. SSH into your battlespace with the following:
-   `ssh -i airmanjoe.key airmanjoe@YOUR IP ADDRESS` substituting the IP given to you at the registration table for `YOUR IP ADDRESS`
-8. You are welcome to have more than one person signed into your battlespace at a time
-9. I hope that by now you have [Joined the slack channel](https://join.slack.com/t/cyberraider2019/shared_invite/enQtODM4NjM1NzQ2MTM0LTQ1ODQ0NjdhOWE4ZmNhZjQ0ZGNkNWNjNTA0MjhhZGY1NTcwNzA4NWYxOGMxMDNjMjE1OTI2NzExNGI4ZWY4Y2I)
+   `ssh -i airmanjoe.key airmanjoe@3.136.124.147`

 ### Useful linux tips
 ### `man`